ENG517/Github-Docs-G5/README.md

    * Teams should discuss the edits by using the shared criteria from Bellamy et al. (task orientation) and Hart-Davidson (Staging, Coaching, and Alerting).
       ![Tabulated task orientation criteria](assets/images/517/bellamyetal-task-orientation-criteria.png)
    * As you discuss,
-     * Communicate the reasons behind your judgement of the writing and editing by drawing from the above criteria.
+     * Communicate the reasons behind your judgement of the writing and editing by drawing from the above criteria;
+     * Use the [scenario](scenario.md) to guide your judgment;
-     * Use the SCA terms to indicate what types of moves you changed, and
+     * Use the SCA terms to indicate what types of moves you changed; and
      * Use the TO language and scoring to discuss what you thought needed revision, why, and why you think it is better now.
    * If needed, suggest at least one additional change before you all agree to merge the pull request into the main branch.